 - 5 garlic cloves peeled but left whole

 - 1 tablespoon olive oil

-- cayenne pepper
+- 1/4 teaspoon cayenne pepper

-- Preheat oven to 450 degrees.
-Place all cleaned and cut veggies in a 13 x 9 inch pan that's been sprayed with cooking spray.
+- Place the coated veggies in a roasting pan or sheet pan that's been sprayed with cooking spray.
 Roast in oven, stirring every 15 minutes, until veggies are browned on the edges and tender when pierced with a fork, about 1 – 1.5 hours.
 If the veggies start to dry out too quickly, add some water to the pan.

 - Carefully remove the pan of roasted veggies from the oven, and sprinkle with white wine vinegar, if desired.
 Allow to cool slightly, and serve.
 Enjoy!